 WW2 Workshop is in a category of its own when it comes to school workshops - it really isn't comparable!
-WW2 Workshop offers superb value, highly engaging hands-on activities and professionally presented presentations.
+WW2 Workshop offers superb value, highly engaging hands-on activities and professional presentations at an age-appropriate level.

 Welcome to WW2 Workshop, the place where World War Two and the Blitz meets schools across the country.
 WW2 Workshop consists of a school visit that has been developed in-line with the new 2014 History Curriculum, by a practising Primary School Teacher.

 I am the Chief Air Raid Warden of the Nottingham Division, and it is my job to transport the children back to the times of the second world war!
 I take the children back to 1939 and immerse them in interactive activities that make them feel as though they are living in war-time Britain (on the Home Front).
 Being a Teacher myself means that this is no simple school visit, where someone turns up dressed up in period dress and the children simply look and listen.
 The curriculum-led day consists of an enriching and highly engaging scheme of work, where children will be learning a great deal about life in World War Two and how civilians lived through the Blitz, through active learning, active listening, group work, role play and performance.